civilservicelgbt/civilservicelgbt.github.io/_news/2021-06-14-give-something-back-become-an-lgbt-mentor.md

 If there was ever a moment we could all make this work, we think now is it!

-It’s still going to be a big logistics exercise to make this programme work – and we’re only at the start – but we’ve got a good plan and we think that our new ways of working is going to make this great for both mentors and mentees.
+It’s still going to be a big logistics exercise to make this programme work – and we’re only at the start – but we’ve got a good plan and we think that our new ways of working are going to make this great for both mentors and mentees.

 ![](https://www.civilservice.lgbt/images/store/mentoring-scheme/twitter-timeline-4--give-something-back.png)